-All the time I hear people say things like, “My family means everything to me,” or “I’d do anything for my family,” and when I hear things like that, I don’t know whether to be envious of such stellar family relationships or suspicious that such people must be liars.
+All the time I hear people say things like, “My family means everything to me,” or “I’d do anything for my family,” and when I hear things like that, I don’t know whether to be envious of such stellar family relationships or suspicious of so many liars.

-Believe me, I love my family and have already done a helluva lot for them, and with any luck I’ll do a helluva lot more before I’m done.
+Believe me, I love my family and have already done a helluva lot for them, and with any luck I’ll do a helluva lot more.
 But despite an abiding love for my kinfolks, I know within me lurks a personal “bridge too far,” or a “last mile” I will not walk.

 And where is my personal line in the sand?
 It’s drawn clearly at the feet of Uncle Frank.